steven-wolfman/ubc-term-finder/dev-story.md

 So, let's get all that set up:

 1. From the terminal, run `npm init`.
 Most of the questions can get the default or obvious response (e.g., an edited version of the descrption from `README.md` for the `description:` field).
 The `test command:` should be `jest` for this project.
 Guideline on [keywords](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#keywords) is pretty slim; so we just picked a few.
 They're easy to change in the `package.json` file.
 We used an MIT license.
 The [author field](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#people-fields-author-contributors) is meant to be one person; so, Steve put himself in and Piam as a collaborator by editing `package.json` after the fact.
+2. [Install typescript](https://www.typescriptlang.org/download) for development: `npm install --save-dev typescript`.
-2. Install jest for development: `npm install --save-dev jest @types/jest`.
+3. Install jest for development: `npm install --save-dev jest @types/jest ts-jest`.
 The `--save-dev` part ensures that installing the `ubc-term-finder` package won't install jest, but cloning the repo and running `npm install` locally will.
-This also includes types for jest tests, to support typescript later on.
+This also includes jest typescript support, to support typescript later on.
 <!-- 3.
 Install babel for development: `npm install --save-dev babel-jest @babel/core @babel/preset-env @babel/cli`.
 This includes `babel-jest` for integration with jest, see the [jest notes on TypeScript/Babel](https://jestjs.io/docs/getting-started#using-typescript).
 If we use this, we'll also want `@babel/preset-typescript`. -->
-3. [Install typescript](https://www.typescriptlang.org/download) for development: `npm install --save-dev typescript`.
 4. Next up, [`eslint`]() ([`tslint` has been deprecated](https://www.npmjs.com/package/tslint)) and [`prettier`](https://prettier.io/), which interact fairly heavily, since they serve similar purposes: `npm install --save-dev eslint @typescript-eslint/parser @typescript-eslint/eslint-plugin prettier`.
 This doesn't yet set up config files for either one.
 Then, for integration: `npm install --save-dev eslint-config-prettier eslint-plugin-prettier`

 Now everything is installed, but mostly still needs to be configured: